williampena28/MOD2-Product-Store-Page/README.md

 ### -Product Page
 The user will be redirected to this page when they click on a product that is being shown in the homepage.

 It shows the specific details of that certain item and displays whether or not the user is able to buy that item.
+If the item is in stock, the user will be able to double click on the buy button to buy it, removing one from the stock number on that item.

 ### -Edit Product Page
 This page lets you edit the information on a certain product from the specific product page using a PUT request.